-16.1 About Port Security
+15.1 About Port Security

-Port security allows only packets with dynamically learned MAC addresses and/or configured static MAC addresses to pass through a port on the switch.
-The switch can learn up to 16K MAC addresses in total with no limit on individual ports other than the sum cannot exceed 16K.

-For maximum port security, enable this feature, disable MAC address learning and configure static MAC address(es) for a port.
-It is not recommended you disable Port Security together with MAC address learning as this will result in many broadcasts.
+Port security allows only frames with configured static MAC addresses to pass through a port on the switch.
+For maximum port security, enable this feature and configure static MAC address(es) for a port.

-16.2Port Security Setup
+15.2 Port Security Setup